DPAC Occupy Dept of Work & Pensions

-Since I first went to carnival around 1990, I've gone almost every year -
+Since I first went to carnival around 1990, I've gone almost every year

-to be dancing that year.
+wasn't going to be dancing that year.

-But either I'm getting too old for it, or perhaps carnival is changing, and
+But either I'm getting too old for it, or perhaps carnival is changing,

-three hours and didn't really want to return for the big
+stayed around three hours and didn't really want to return for the big

 Shoreditch, London.
 Sun 26 Aug 2012

 What used to be the Foundry now has the Red Market

 iin the open space behind

-I got off the underground at Old St, and noticed as I walked out of the station
+I got off the underground at Old St, and noticed as I walked out of the

-open, so I went up and took a few pictures.
+leading up were open, so I went up and took a few pictures.
 I first

-photographed up here some years ago, before the new buildings around the roundabout.
-I'd not gone to
+photographed up here some years ago, before the new buildings around the

-few other pictures around the streets.
+ended up doing so, as well as a few other pictures around the streets.

 A large group which seemed mainly to be of foreign tourists was being